-On a consolidated basis, Tier 1 capital and total capital were 17.56% and 18.67%.
-Decrease of around 0.19% from December 2022 mainly due to higher risk-weighted assets from loan growth, especially in corporate and retail segments and was offset by the appropriation of 2022 net profit after dividend payment.
+As of June 30, 2022, the Bank's Tier 1 capital was 17.66% and 17.56% on a consolidated basis, a decrease of around 0.08% from December 2021 mainly due to higher credit risk-weighted assets from loan growth, especially in the corporate and SME segments, as well as higher market risk-weighted assets from the Financial Group.

-The capital position at the end of June 2023 from both bank-only and consolidated perspectives far exceeded the minimum regulatory requirements including additional buffers.
+The capital position at the end of June 2022 from both bank-only and consolidated perspectives far exceeded the minimum regulatory requirements including additional buffers.